department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ## Can VA waive this deductible?

 Yes.
 Some Veterans can have their monthly travel deductible expense waived.
-**You don’t need to pay this fee if you qualify for travel and are covered by any of the following conditions.
+**You don’t need to pay this fee if you qualify for travel and are covered by any of these.
 You’re:**

 -	Receiving a VA pension, or
 -	Traveling for a scheduled compensation and pension exam, **or**